thinktecture/relayserver/docs/concepts.md

 ## Body content handling

-As metioned above, transports may have limits on message sizes.
+As mentioned above, transports may have limits on message sizes.
 So it is not possible to send arbitrary bodies through any transport.
 Larger body contents need to be persisted temporarily for processing.
 This is managed by an implementation of the `IBodyStore` interface.